 General Election Voter Information

 Even if you are unable to register to vote, there are still ways to exert your influence by attending public meetings, speaking at open forums, petitioning, grassroots organizing efforts, or attending a civic engagement event hosted by Student Government.
-Reach out to firstname.lastname@example.org for more information on ways that you can be more civically engaged in your community.
-For more information regarding your rights to vote, visit the California secretary of state’s website.
+Sign up for our civic engagement newsletter to stay connected and find out how you can be more civically engaged in your community.